-I opted for the vegetarian roast which was amazing and again very filling.
+I opted for the vegetarian roast, which was terrific and again very filling.
 This comprised of butternut squash, sweet potato and Parmesan Wellington.
 I also had the veggies, roast spuds and Yorkshire pudding with veggie gravy.
 It was all perfectly cooked and super tasty – just what I needed on a rainy day.
-Other vegetarian options on the menu were corn chowder soup or the wild mushrooms with poached egg for starters.
+Other vegetarian options on the menu were corn chowder soup or the wild mushrooms with a poached egg for starters.
 Mains were oven roast half aubergine with ratatouille and salad or a butternut squash risotto with wild mushrooms.

 Vegetarian Sunday Lunch Roast

-If you do have room for dessert you can treat yourself to the Marquess Mess which is a giant raspberry meringue with Chantilly cream and berry compote for two people.
+If you do have room for dessert, you can treat yourself to the Marquess Mess which is a giant raspberry meringue with Chantilly cream and berry compote for two people.
 They also had a chocolate and almond cake, pear and apple crumble and ice cream.
-We shared a couple of desserts between four adults which were the vanilla pod crème brulee with pistachio biscuits and the sticky toffee puddings with a scope of salted caramel ice cream.
+We shared a couple of desserts between four adults which were the vanilla pod crème Brulee with pistachio biscuits and the sticky toffee puddings with a scope of salted caramel ice cream.

 Sticky Toffee Pudding

 They also had a British Isles Cheese Board which sounded fantastic although none of us had any room left so perhaps we’ll put that on the list for next time!
-The standard of food was very high and the menu featured a great selection so there is something for everyone.
-Of course, being a pub you can order a drink from a long list of cocktails, wines and craft beers are from Camden and Greenwich.
+The standard of food was very high, and the menu featured a great selection, so there is something for everyone.
+Of course, being a pub, you can order a drink from a long list of cocktails, wines and craft beers are from Camden and Greenwich.
 Cheers!

 Marquess Tavern Pub Interiors

 The pub is set off the main road and is located on a corner of Canonbury Street and Douglas Road which is right next to the New River Walk and Path.
 It’s a substantial building with three visible levels and probably a big cellar.
-Out the front there are a few tables and chairs.
+Out the front, there are a few tables and chairs.
 Inside through the door and you’ll find the bar in the centre with seating on either side.

 Pub Back Garden